 Similar to gloss stocks, matte business card stocks are also coated for protection purposes.
 But in the other sense, they are far less reflective when compared to gloss-finished stocks.
 With matte-finished stocks, colors appear more subdued but also remain solid without the “washed out” look common on most inferior business cards.
 This also makes them an excellent option for easy reading.
 Although, they also feel a tad bit less slick, and offer a pleasant texture.
 They are also high on classic designs and have a nice feel.
 But some protection is required

 UV / High Gloss coated stocks offer more contrast, shine, and vibrancy.
 It is best if your business card will contain a photo.
-Reason being that it will best bring out all the finer details.
+The reason is that it will best bring out all the finer details.
 It is also an excellent choice for business cards with designs that should stand out dramatically.
-UV / High Gloss finishes are available in 14 pt. cardstock high gloss and 14 pt.
+UV / High Gloss finishes are available in 12 pt. cardstock high gloss and 12 pt.
 High Gloss (UV) Front.

-Asides thickness or thinness and varying finishes, there are other stocks that one should understand before making a decision.
-These different stocks will help you decide which o is best for your business's brand and the personality you'd like to portray.
+Asides from thickness or thinness and varying finishes, there are other stocks that one should understand before making a decision.
+These different stocks will help you decide which one is the best for your business's brand and the personality you'd like to portray.

 Cotton cards feel less dense.
 Moreover, these cards may create a spongy feel for your business card.
 For this reason, do well you stay away from multiple layers if you decide to make them.
 Regardless of this limitation, cotton stocks are excellent for a letterpress business card effect.
 They can also handle a comprehensive range of designs; from minimalistic to extravagant.
 Order business cards online today.